puppetlabs/puppetlabs-ntp/README.markdown

 Overview
 --------

-The NTP module installs, configures, and manages the network time service on RedHat and Debian based systems.
+The NTP module installs, configures, and manages the network time service.

 Module Description
 -------------------

-The NTP module utilizes Puppet to install, configure, and then manage your Network Time Protocol service.
+The NTP module allows Puppet to install, configure, and then manage your Network Time Protocol service.
 The module allows you to setup and manage time settings across many servers from one place.

 Setup
 -----